Eungella Dam: Overview

+The dam is 49 m high and 276 m long and holds back 112,400 ML of water when at full capacity.
+The resultant reservoir, Eungella Reservoir, has an average depth of 14.7 m and a surface area of 848 ha, that draws from a catchment area of 142 km2.

 The dam reached its lowest level of 10.96% in January 2005, and maximum recorded level of 127.08% in April 1989 as a result of heavy rain from Tropical Cyclone Aivu.

-Attractions
+In 2005, SunWater commenced a dam spillway capacity upgrade program for sixteen dams, of which the Eungella Dam was listed as the final spillway to be upgraded.
+The purpose of the upgrades were to ensure the highest level of safety is maintained for the dams and the adjacent communities.

+In 2025, it was announced that a pumped hydro project was planned downstream of the dam.

+Recreation

-Camping is the main reason people come to Eungella Dam, as well as fishing.
+Eungella Dam is a scenic lake fringed by rainforest.
+Camping is the main recreation purpose of the dam, as well as fishing.
 There are small campsites to set up around the area and small facilities such as drop-down toilets and rubbish bins.
 Campfires are allowed on the sites.
 There is plenty of firewood around the area to use, and leaves as well.

-Fishing
+As one of Queensland's freshwater fisheries, Eungella Dam has made a name for producing extra oversized sooty grunter and barramundi.
 A Stocked Impoundment Permit is required to fish in the dam.